Wabinab/xenoblade-chronicles-2/src/07_a_ship.md

 "**This is NOT GOOD!!!
 AGH!
 HERE IT COMES!!!**" Along the tide their ship ride the currents, straight for the Titan's mouth.

-"**AGGGGGGGHHHHHHHH!!!**" And all shouted for the end of their dear life.
-The Titan swallowed them and sink back into the water.
+"**AGGGGGGGHHHHHHHH!!!**" All shouted preparing for the end of their dear life; The Titan swallowed them and sink back beneath the clouds.

 ---

-"**ARRRRRGGGGGGHHHHHHH!!!!!**" As they crashed into the internal organs of the Uraya Titan.
+"**ARRRRRGGGGGGHHHHHHH!!!!!**" The crash and bang as they slid down the Titan's gut and landed at an unknown body part of the Titan.

 "Ogh Agh..."
-Rex stood up.
-There were lights seemingly from something glowing within the Titan, but it's not bright enough to shine their way.
-Luckily, for a salvager, he brought lights always with him.
-Turning it on and clicking it on the port on his belly, he shouted, "**Pyra!
+Rex stood up from the ground.
+He could see nothing in the pitch black, except for the light coming from the about-to-shut mouth behind them.
+Luckily, as a salvager, he always brought lights with him, which he clicked on his belly before shouting out, "**Pyra!
 Anybody!**"

-Pyra's voice sounded, "**Ugh...
-I- I'm here.**" The edge of her cloth glowing in the dark; he saw her standing up, walking towards him.
+"**Ugh...
+I- I'm here.**" He turned and saw her cloth that glowed in the dark, slowly standing up and approaching him.

 "You hurt?"

 "No, I-I'm... fine."

 "Ach, ow..."
-Nia was meanwhile getting up in the dark.
+That's Nia.

 "**Meeeehhh...**" and Tora.
-All gathered around.
+After they got up, they followed the source of the light and gathered around.

-Rex: "Looks like we're all OK..."
+Rex commented, "Looks like we're all OK..."

 Gramps: "Except for the fact that we now find ourselves in the belly of the beast.{{footnote: And how they're to tell Unclepon Umon that his ship is forever gone.}}{{footnote: And luckily, no acid inside the belly.}}"